Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Together, these decision rights form a decision architecture: who can decide, who must be consulted, who remains accountable, and when a decision must be escalated.
 > The real architecture of an organization becomes visible in who is allowed to make which decisions.

-> **Note:** The decision-rights examples in this article are illustrative, not prescriptive.
+**Note:** The decision-rights examples in this article are illustrative, not prescriptive.
 Different organizations may assign the same decisions to different roles depending on their structure, maturity, regulatory obligations, and operating model.
+{: .notice--info}

 ## Architecture Is a Decision System